-- Hospitals in JHFMHN. - Byron Central Hospital was included in the data from January to December 2017. - Manly Hospital, which was closed on 30 October 2018, has not been included from the January to March 2019 quarter. - Northern Beaches Hospital opened on 30 October 2018.
-Results for Northern Beaches Hospital are not included.
-BHI will report seclusion and restraint results for this hospital in Healthcare Quarterly when the quality of data is sufficiently stable for public reporting. - After a temporary closure during the April to June 2020 quarter in response to the COVID-19 pandemic, the psychiatric acute care ward in Bathurst Hospital reopened in December 2020 to treat acute mental health patients.
+- Byron Central Hospital was included in the data from January to December 2017. - Manly Hospital, which was closed on 30 October 2018, has not been included from the January to March 2019 quarter onwards. - Northern Beaches Hospital opened on 30 October 2018.
+Seclusion and restraint results for Northern Beaches Hospital are not included.
+BHI will report seclusion and restraint results for this hospital in Healthcare Quarterly when the quality of data is sufficiently stable for public reporting. - The acute mental health unit at Bathurst Hospital closed in May 2020 in response to the COVID-19 pandemic.
+It was later reopened as a non-acute/ rehabilitation ward and no longer provides acute mental health services.
+Bathurst Hospital has therefore not been included from the April to June 2021 quarter onwards.

-The definitions of the seclusion and restraint indicators included in Healthcare Quarterly begin on page 27.
+The definitions of the seclusion and restraint indicators included in Healthcare Quarterly begin on page 28.